-Planact's programmes have evolved since its formation in1985, from promoting social and political change during the apartheid period to empowering communities on participatory governance in the post-apartheid era.
-Over the past thirty years, the Participatory Governance Programme has yielded positive results by capacitating residents to become active participants in local governance and development processes, rather than apathetic observers of the processes.
+Planact's programmes have evolved since its formation in 1985, from promoting social and political change during the apartheid period to empowering communities on participatory governance in the post-apartheid era.
+Over the past thirty years, the Participatory Governance Programme has yielded positive results by building residents' capacity to become active participants in local governance and development processes, rather than passive observers of the processes.
 In some project areas, residents are now able to independently lobby municipalities for the delivery of services and initiate development projects in their areas, with Planact only providing mentoring and support services.

-Planact's involvement in urban development has resulted in understanding that most government development projects are underpinned by power contestations, which is why a community's involvement in participatory governance lies at the core of effective and sustainable development.
-This observation suggests that prior to project implementation, development agencies must investigate the power dynamics and the level of participation of communities in government processes, as well as local governments practices related to basic services delivery.
-Planact's programmes and operations are therefore centred on the premise that participatory governance is the central pillar to effective service delivery and fundamental to development.
+Planact's involvement in urban development has resulted in the understanding that most government development projects are underpinned by power contestations, which is why a community's involvement in participatory governance lies at the core of effective and sustainable development.
+This observation suggests that prior to project implementation, development agencies must investigate the power dynamics and the level of participation of communities in government processes, as well as local governments practices related to the delivery of basic services.
+In response to this, Planact's programmes and operations are centred on the premise that participatory governance is the central pillar to effective service delivery and fundamental to development.

-Under this programme, communities are trained to influence bureaucratic systems through improved participation, at local government level in particular.
+Under this programme, communities are trained to influence bureaucratic systems through improved participation, particularly at the local government level.
 They are also empowered to use the acquired knowledge to contribute meaningfully and actively to policy formulation and regulation.
 Whilst the concept of participatory governance has become common in South Africa and is often discussed in government and non-governmental fora, little progress has been made in terms of translating it into practice.
-Planact seeks to fill this gap through the Participatory Governance Programme.
+Planact's Participatory Governance Programme seeks to address this critical dynamic.